Carbon management program launch featured panel on tackling emissions.

 No matter what technologies emerge in the future, companies need to be prepared and have the right teams in place to utilize them efficiently.

-“I think that we’re going to see a lot of really cool technologies come along, I think we’re going to see, hopefully, the grid infrastructure improves over the next decade or so.
+“I think that we’re going to see a lot of really cool technologies come along, I think we’re going to see, hopefully, the grid infrastructure improve over the next decade or so.
 I think the federal government and provincial government will come alongside and do that very systematically, because they kind of have to.
 And then, I think we’re going to have to also ask ourselves, within our companies and organizations, some tough questions about, ‘Do we have the skill set needed?’ and how do we upskill people to be able to make and integrate these kinds of technological questions; but also, [add] people-centric questions into our business decisions on a regular basis?”
 Flynn added.

 To learn more about 360 Carbon Excellence Program, visit: carbonexcellence.com.